edgelesssys/contrast/rfc/009-distributed-coordinator.md

 ## Open issues

 * TODO(burgerdev): inconsistent state if `userapi.Recover` is called while a recovered coordinator exists.
 Fix candidates:
-  * Treat user recovery like a manifest update (i.e., write a new transition).
+  * Treat user recovery like a manifest update (that is, write a new transition on recovery).
     This should force other Coordinators into recovery mode.
   * Store a mesh CA key hash in the latest transition.
   * Sign the latest transition with the mesh key (and resign on `userapi.Recover`).